OpenSPP/documentation/docs/glossary.rst

        | 🇸🇦 التعهيد

    Oversight and controls
-       Measures, tools, and systems to prevent, detect, deter, and monitor error, fraud, and cor- ruption (EFC).
+       Measures, tools, and systems to prevent, detect, deter, and monitor error, fraud, and corruption (EFC).

        | 🇫🇷 Supervision et contrôle
        | 🇪🇸 Supervisión y controles
        | 🇸🇦 الرقابة والضوابط

    Passive labor market programs
-       Programs that provide income replacement to unemployed workers with- out requiring any job-search or work-related activation efforts.
+       Programs that provide income replacement to unemployed workers without requiring any job-search or work-related activation efforts.

        | 🇫🇷 Programme passif d'emploi
        | 🇪🇸 Programas pasivos del mercado laboral
        | 🇸🇦 برامج سوق العمل السلبية

    Payments administration
        The required steps to transfer cash to beneficiaries or into the beneficiaries’ accounts.
-Payments administration includes establishing and ver- ifying the payroll and setting up the payment schedule, requesting the inter-account transfer (by the overseeing ministry to the treasury), issuing the inter-account pay- ment order (by the treasury to the payment service pro- vider), issuing the payment instruction (by the overseeing ministry to the payment service provider), and providing the payments to the beneficiaries (by the payment ser- vice provider).
+Payments administration includes establishing and verifying the payroll and setting up the payment schedule, requesting the inter-account transfer (by the overseeing ministry to the treasury), issuing the inter-account payment order (by the treasury to the payment service provider), issuing the payment instruction (by the overseeing ministry to the payment service provider), and providing the payments to the beneficiaries (by the payment service provider).

        | 🇫🇷 Administration des paiements
        | 🇪🇸 Administración de los pagos
        | 🇸🇦 إدارة المدفوعات

    Payment service provider
-       The public or private sector organization tasked with delivering the social protection program’s payments, such as a bank, post office, mobile network operator, nongovernmental organization, sav- ings and credit cooperative organization, or microfi- nance institution.
+       The public or private sector organization tasked with delivering the social protection program’s payments, such as a bank, post office, mobile network operator, nongovernmental organization, savings and credit cooperative organization, or microfinance institution.

        | 🇫🇷 Prestataire des services de paiement
        | 🇪🇸 Proveedor de servicios de pago